1shooperman/gr-sorter/README.md

 * SCORE = (Avg Rating * WEIGHT) * 100

 ### Key
-* *Number of Ratings* is the number of ratings for a book on Good Reads
+* *Number of Ratings* is the number of ratings for a book on goodreads
 * *Total Ratings* is the total number of ratings across all books on my reading list(s)
-* *Avg Rating* is the community sourced average rating for a book on Good Reads
+* *Avg Rating* is the community sourced average rating for a book on goodreads
 * *2010* is an arbitrary fixed year I picked

 ### Reasoning